What viruses do we commonly test for in cats?

 What diseases do these viruses cause?

 Feline leukemia virus (FeLV) is one of the most important infectious viruses in cats.
-FeLV is responsible for a number of diseases in cats including leukemia.
+FeLV is responsible for a number of diseases in cats including leukemia and some cancers.
 FeLV is highly contagious and is transmitted through body fluids, and may be transmitted across the placenta in pregnant cats.
 See handouts “Feline Leukemia Virus Disease Complex” and “Feline Leukemia Virus Vaccination” for further information on this disease.

 Feline immunodeficiency virus (FIV) is another virus that is specific to cats.
 FIV reduces the capacity of the cat's immune system to respond to other infectious agents.
 FIV is highly contagious and is transmitted primarily through cat bite wounds, although it may be transmitted by other routes such as across the placenta.
 See handout “Feline Immunodeficiency Virus” for further information.